Making our website accessible for everyone

 We will continue to add to this list if we find more problems during testing.

-- The documents on our website do not meet accessibility standards, because they are not fully accessible to a screen reader.
+- The PDF documents on our website do not meet accessibility standards, because they are not fully accessible to a screen reader.

 This problem means we don’t meet requirement 2.1.1.
 We currently don’t have the resource required to re-create all our documents in an accessible format.
 We are avoiding uploading documents to our website as much as possible and plan to eventually have no documents on the site, so it is fully accessible.